 7. Continue your own copyright education.
 Do you need a refresher course on copyright?
-Or perhaps a course on international copyright or web 2.0 copyright issues?
+Or perhaps a course on international copyright or digital copyright issues?
 See what in-person or online courses are being offered.

 Management and Compliance

-8. Develop a written copyright policy.
+8. Develop a written copyright policy or copyright guidelines.
 If you do not already have one, first determine why you need a copyright policy or guidelines and how you would use them.
 If you have them, determine whether they are valuable, how you can improve or update them.

 9. Do the same copyright questions arise again and again in your organization?
 Year end is a good time to compile these questions and prepare short practical answers.
 Circulating these Qs & As to your colleagues or posting them on an intranet may help your organization better comply with copyright.

 Copyright News and Information

-10. Review copyright legislation in 2013 as well as court cases.
+10. Review recent copyright legislation as well as court cases.
 Are there any legislative amendments to your country’s Copyright Act that affect you?
 Any court cases that interpret the copyright law that relate to your uses of copyright materials?